 ANU College of Law International Merit Scholarship

 The scholarship provides recipients with a $10,000(AUD) once-off payment to support them in undertaking the ANU LLM.
 Up to five scholarships are available for 2019.
 Students who meet the eligibility criteria are automatically considered.
-Selection is made on the basis of academic merit with scholarships offered to prospective ANU LLM international students with the highest GPAs.
+Selection is made on the basis of academic merit with scholarships offered to prospective ANU LLM international students with an excellent academic record as defined by a minimum GPA of 5.0 out of 7 or above.

 Browse our Brochures & information materials section for our program fact sheets.